 This course introduces students to the art of working with chocolate and sugar.
 Topics include tempering, cutting shapes, transfer sheets, display pieces, candies and sugar doughs.
 Students will be exposed to the idea of sugar as an art with techniques in poured, pulled and spun sugar.
-Prerequisite: CUL 121, HSM 115.
+Prerequisite: Grade of "C" or better in CUL 121, HSM 115.